 She began taking courses as a Ph.D. student in the Education program at the University of California at Santa Barbara in the fall of 2014, working with Dr. Amy Kyratzis.
 Chelsea is currently pursuing an interdisciplinary emphasis in Language, Interaction, and Social Organization (LISO) and a Certificate in College and University Training (CCUT).
 Her M.A. research project at UCSB was titled “Socialization to French and English Conversational Practices and Intercultural Communication,” and was completed in summer 2017.
 While at the University of California at Santa Barbara, Chelsea taught one French course each quarter as a teaching assistant through the Department of French and Italian.
 She also worked part-time during the summer and academic year as an instructor in the McEnroe Reading and Language Arts Clinic.

-Chelsea advanced to candidacy during the summer of 2017, and will be spending the 2017-2018 academic year in France.
-She will collect the data for her dissertation, which focuses on the experiences of study abroad and teaching assistant visitors to France, and is titled “French Language Socialization Abroad.”
-She will also work as an English teaching assistant at the primary school level through the Teaching Assistant Program in France.
+Chelsea advanced to candidacy during the summer of 2017, and spent the 2017-2018 academic year in France.
+There she collected the data for her dissertation, which focuses on the experiences of study abroad and teaching assistant visitors to France, and is titled “French Language Socialization Abroad.”
+She also worked as an English teaching assistant at the primary school level during this academic year through the Teaching Assistant Program in France.